AlainOUYANG/ARToolKit_approach/README.md

 # ARToolKit_solution

-This is the ARToolKit_Package for Zuokun's Intern at e-Content Store.
+This is the ARToolKit solution for Zuokun's Intern at e-Content Store.

 It contains the ARTKTest_Version.unitypackage, the ARToolKit_Final_Version.unitypackage, the WebGL_Helpe_Tool.unitypackage and the built webGL project CutAndCropPic.zip.